tb-dhk/loonascripts/README.md

 this is a LOOΠΔ-themed adaptation of the original [shell-color-scripts](https://github.com/charitarthchugh/shell-color-scripts).

 ## installation instructions:
-_note: similar instructions can be found on [the original repo on GitLab](https://gitlab.com/dwt1/shell-color-scripts/-/blob/master/README.md). these instructions are almost identical, the only difference being the url and folder names used._
+_note: similar instructions can be found on [the original repo on GitLab](https://gitlab.com/dwt1/shell-color-scripts/-/blob/master/README.md). these instructions are almost identical, the only difference being the url and folder names used. these instructions are for linux terminals other than arch/nix and may not work if used on distros that these instructions are not catered to._

     # to install:
     git clone https://github.com/shuu-wasseo/loonascripts